MileHacker Logo

 The Indonesian Rupiah (IDR) serves as the official currency.
 Banknotes come in denominations from IDR 1,0MIDNIGHT to 100,000, with coins from IDR 100 to 1,000.
 ATMs are widely accessible in malls, supermarkets, and commercial zones, offering good exchange rates.

-Authorized money changers are in malls and airports.
+Authorized places to exchange money are in shopping centers and airports.
 Comparing rates before exchanging cash it's advisable.
-Credit cards see acceptance in major hotels, large malls, and upscale dining, but cash is chosen for street food, traditional markets, and local vendors.
+Credit cards see acceptance in main hotels, large malls, and upscale dining, but cash is chosen for street food, traditional markets, and local vendors.

 Payment Methods: